King Round Robin

 - kritiks I don't really get: baudrillard [i am far far more receptive to baudrillard on the negative than on the affirmative.]

-- i will not vote for a position i do not understand - this includes poorly explained kritiks, incoherent link scenarios on a disad, dense ncs that i probably just wont get, and theory shells whose abuse story i can not adequately explain back to the debaters.
+- i will not vote for a position i do not understand - this includes poorly explained kritiks, sloppy link scenarios on a disad, dense ncs that i probably wont get, and theory shells whose abuse story i can not adequately explain back to the debaters

-- I'll say clear or slow twice - speaks will be deducted after that
+- I'll say clear/slow twice - speaks will be deducted after that

 - given how clear it is to me that no one could flow a debate round as it is delivered, i am cool w debaters tossing out a "slow" at their opponents if they can't flow them at top speed